linkedin/eyeglass/README.md

 This broccoli plugin uses two different caching layers to avoid unecessary builds of sass files.

+By default, if the the `CI=true` environment variable is set, peristent caches are disabled.
+To force persistent caches on CI, please set the `FORCE_PERSISTENCE_IN_CI=true` environment variable;

 ### Rebuild Caching

-When the same broccoli-eyeglass instance is ran more than once, the rebuild is avoided by checking mtimes of dependencies to see if they have changed since the last build.
+When the same broccoli-eyeglass instance is run more than once, the rebuild is avoided by checking mtimes of dependencies to see if they have changed since the last build.